Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 }
 ```

-And that’s it.
+And that's it.
 We will next create our first user.

 ## Sign up Users with different permissions

 To test the creation of new users, we will need a tool that will help us with the API server requests.
-The most popular tool for this purpose is an application called [Postman](https://www.postman.com/), it is free and easy to use.
-If you are a VSCode user, you can use an extension called [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+The most popular tool for this purpose is an application called <a href="https://www.postman.com/" target="_blank" rel="noopener noreferrer">Postman</a>, it is free and easy to use.
+If you are a VSCode user, you can use an extension called <a href="https://marketplace.visualstudio.com/items?itemName=humao.rest-client" target="_blank" rel="noopener noreferrer">REST Client</a>.
 REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.
 All endpoints that we are going to test here in this article will be included in the `api.request.http` file in the root of the project so you can test this with the REST Client extension.

 To signup a new user, we will create the following request in our local server: